 Fieldwork is a key component, providing practical experience and a different perspective on learning.
 Currently, the Department takes students to the River Tillingbourne in the Surrey Hills to measure different river characteristics.
-The second field trip studies the issue of counter-urbanisation on the local settlements of Ashtead and Brockham.
+The second field trip studies the East End of London to explore the London Docklands redevelopment around Canary Wharf and compare the quality of life with that of the surrounding areas.